snxraven/wordpress-bruteforce-scanner-and-csf-autoblocker/README.md

 `` $ nexe wp-login-auto-block.js``

-You will then see your new binary file "nexe wp-login-auto-block.js"
+You will then see your new binary file "wp-login-auto-block"